MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

   <a href="https://www.youtube.com/watch?v=AK4aVfQVkVA"><img width="600" src="./assets/youtube-6-DoF.png"></a>
   <a href="https://www.youtube.com/watch?v=mm2vKYH-Jy8"><img width="600" src="./assets/youtube-openmanipulator.png"></a>

-### Here you see a short video about the final projects from the previous years:
+### Here you can see a short video about the final projects from the previous years:

 <a href="https://www.youtube.com/watch?v=uLRQJh-y9AU"><img width="600" src="./assets/projects.png"></a>